Young woman on a laptop with her credit card in hand.

 Your credit utilization ratio measures how much of your available credit that you’re using compared to your credit limit.
 In general, you want to keep your credit use low.

 FICO looks at how long you’ve had your credit accounts and how long it’s been since you’ve used those accounts.
-Generally, lenders like to see that you have a long history of managing credit.
-But even if you’re thinking of building credit, you can build a credit history with a Secured Credit Card.2
+Lenders like to see that you have a long history of managing credit.
+But even if you’re thinking of building credit, you can build a credit history with a secured card.

 FICO® Score 8 looks at your mix of credit, which is the different types of credit accounts you have like credit cards, loans, and mortgages.

-New credit inquiries (how often you’ve applied for credit) can also influence your FICO® Credit Score 8.
+New credit inquiries (how often you’ve applied for credit) can also influence your FICO® Credit Score.

-Your FICO® Score 8 is one of the most widely used FICO® Credit Scores, and since it is so widely used, there’s a good chance that your lender may use it.
-For example, if you’re trying to get a new credit card, personal loans, student loans and retail credit, your FICO® Score 8 may be important.
+FICO® Score 8 is one of the most widely used FICO® Credit Scores and there’s a good chance that your lender may use it too.
+For example, if you’re trying to get a new credit card, personal loan, student loan, or retail credit, your FICO® Score 8 may be important.

-There are also industry-specific versions of credit scores that businesses use.
-According to FICO, the FICO® Bankcard Score 8 is a score version commonly used by credit card issuers when you apply for a new credit card.
-It’s very similar to the base FICO® Score 8 but gives special consideration to how you’ve managed credit card accounts.
+There are also industry specific scores that businesses use.
+According to FICO, the FICO Bankcard Score 8 is a score version commonly used by credit card issuers when you apply for a new credit card.
+It’s like the base FICO® Score 8 but gives special consideration to how you’ve managed credit cards.

 See if you’re pre-approved

-Even though the FICO® Score 8 model is so commonly used, there are other credit score versions that your lender may use.
+Even though the FICO Score 8 model is commonly used, there are other credit score versions that a creditor may use to make a lending decision.
 Whichever model your lender uses, the information that’s found on your credit report may play a factor in whether you get credit approval.
-So, in general, you want to practice responsible credit habits like making on-time credit card payments and keeping your credit utilization low.
+In general, you want to practice responsible credit habits like making on-time credit card payments and keeping your credit utilization ratio low.

 How can I stay on top of my FICO® Score 8?

-No matter which version of FICO® Credit Score your lender uses, practicing responsible credit management may help you better influence your credit score.
+No matter which version of FICO Credit Score your lender uses, responsible credit management may help improve your credit history.

-According to the Federal Trade Commission, under the Fair Credit Reporting Act, you are entitled to one free credit report a year from each of the three major credit bureaus.
-You can request your free credit report at AnnualCreditReport.com.
 Review each report closely and dispute any errors that you find with the credit bureau.
-Your credit rating may get a boost if the credit reporting agency removes the error .
+Your credit rating may get a boost if the credit bureau removes the error.

 Late payments can hurt your credit score, so you should aim to pay your bills on time, every time.
 If you can manage it, you should also try to make more than one payment a month on your credit account so that you can keep your credit utilization low.